 Corn was taken to a Boise hospital where he was kept in an induced coma for the first month.
 He remained in the hospital for another three months - healing and undergoing physical therapy.
 Although initially relieved to be alive, he began panicking about his future ability to throw trash in Boise.

 Fortunately for Corn, the city of Boise's decision to move to carts for trash and recycling came at the perfect time.
 In May 2009, Cornelio was released from the hospital and wanted to work.
 His trash route was waiting for him and less than a month later; a truck was doing the lifting.

 More often than not Janeen can be seen cruising into the Republic Services parking lot in the early morning hours on her Harley Davidson.
-Her supervisor claims she has a vintage 60's Volkswagon Bug - but the motorcycle keeps her warmer.
-At the end of each day she returns home to her soul mate and menagerie of foster animals.
+Her supervisor claims she has a vintage 60's Volkswagen Bug - but the motorcycle keeps her warmer.
+At the end of each day, she returns home to her soul mate and menagerie of foster animals.

 Always humble, Janeen is quick to shy away from the term "role model" when it comes to being Boise's only solid waste woman driver.
 Her strong work ethic and quick, honest smile help us all see the gift of doing what you enjoy in a place you love.